Newark Liberty International Airport: 21st century

+September 11 attacks

-After the hijacking and crash of United Airlines Flight 93 in the September 11 attacks in 2001 while en route from Newark to San Francisco, the airport's name was changed from Newark International Airport to Newark Liberty International Airport in 2002.
+After the hijacking and subsequent crash of United Airlines Flight 93 during the 2001 September 11 attacks, the airport's name was changed from Newark International Airport to Newark Liberty International Airport in 2002.
 This name was chosen over the initial proposal, Liberty International Airport at Newark, and pays tribute to the victims of the September 11 attacks and to the landmark Statue of Liberty, lying 7 mi east of the airport.

+On September 10, 2021, a new 9/11 memorial was dedicated at the historic former administration building, Building One.
+It features a steel base plate with a small piece of an exterior column from southwest corner of the South Tower of the former World Trade Center.

+In 2025, the Port Authority donated the "Gate A17" sign from the previous Terminal A where Flight 93 departed from to the Flight 93 National Memorial in Shanksville, Pennsylvania.